Tech Made Simple

 9. Move away from the WiFi router

-Another potential obstacle to successful pairing is interference from devices that use the same spectrum, such as your WiFi router.
+Another potential obstacle to successful pairing is interference from devices that use the same 2.4GHz spectrum, such as your WiFi router.
 WiFi has been designed to cope with this, but it might not be a good idea to have your devices next to your router.

 10. Move away from your smart home devices

 Some smart home devices use a wireless technology called Zigbee.
-You find Zigbee in smart home hubs, including Amazon's Echo Show and Echo Plus, as well as a wide range of smart door locks, light bulbs, in-wall switches, open/close sensors, plugs, and more.
+You find Zigbee in smart home hubs, including Amazon's Echo Show and Samsung's SmartThings Station, as well as a wide range of smart door locks, light bulbs, in-wall switches, open/close sensors, plugs, and more.
 Like WiFi, Zigbee devices use the same spectrum as Bluetooth devices and can interfere with pairing.
 Move away from your Zigbee devices when attempting to pair.

-11. Move away from a USB 3.0 or USB-C port
+11. Move away from your laptop's USB 3.0 or USB-C port

-13. Download a driver
+12. Download a driver

 If you’re having problems pairing something with your computer, you might be lacking the correct driver.
-The simplest way to figure this out is to do an online search for: [product name] driver.
+The simplest way to figure this out is to do an online search for "[product name] driver."
+If there's an updated driver available, download and install it and see if that fixes the problem.

-14. Update the hardware’s firmware
+13. Update the hardware’s firmware

-Some automotive audio systems have been known to not pair with phones because the Bluetooth drivers in these systems didn’t work with later versions of Bluetooth.
-If you’re not sure how to get the latest firmware for your hardware, check with the device manufacturer.
+Some automotive audio systems are known to not pair with newer phones because the Bluetooth drivers in these systems didn’t work with later versions of Bluetooth.
+Updating your vehicle's firmware may fix the issue.
+If you’re not sure how to get the latest firmware for your car, check with the manufacturer.

 Solving problems with Bluetooth multipoint pairing

-Multipoint is a Bluetooth technology that enables a Bluetooth device to be actively paired with more than one device at a time.
-That means your headphones could be simultaneously paired with a phone and laptop, or two phones could be paired to a hands-free car kit.
+Multipoint is a Bluetooth technology allowing a device to be actively paired with more than one device simultaneously.
+This means, for example, your headphones could be paired with both a phone and a laptop at the same time.

-Even though multipoint has been part of the Bluetooth standard for years, there aren’t many products on the market that support multipoint.
-So if you’re having issues with setting up a multipoint connection, the first thing to do is double-check that your device supports multipoint by searching for “[product name] multipoint Bluetooth” or consulting your product’s manual.
-Once you’ve confirmed that your device supports multipoint, try these steps.
+If you’re having issues with setting up a multipoint connection, the first thing to do is double-check that your device supports multipoint by searching for '[product name] multipoint Bluetooth' or consulting your product’s manual.
+Once you’ve confirmed that your device supports multipoint, follow these steps.

-1. Pair with the first device the way you would with a single-point Bluetooth device.
+1. Pair with the first main device the way you would with a single-point Bluetooth device.
 (If you’re having trouble pairing your first device, consult the list of tips above.)

-If you use an app to select multipoint devices, go into the app and toggle on the two devices you want to be simultaneously connected.
+• Using an App: If your device uses an app for multipoint connections, open the app and toggle on the two devices you want to connect simultaneously.

-[Image credits: Bluetooth searching for networks& and Bluetooth headphones with phone via BigStockPhoto]
+[Image credits: Bluetooth headphones with phone via BigStockPhoto]

 For the past 20+ years, Techlicious founder Suzanne Kantra has been exploring and writing about the world’s most exciting and important science and technology issues.
 Prior to Techlicious, Suzanne was the Technology Editor for Martha Stewart Living Omnimedia and the Senior Technology Editor for Popular Science.
 Suzanne has been featured on CNN, CBS, and NBC.